BFvM/Challenge_Week_20_Solidity_and_Remix/README.md

 # Challenge_Week_20_Solidity_and_Remix

-## Joint Savings Account Using Solidity and Remix
+## Creating a Joint Savings Account Using Solidity and Remix
 -----------------------------------------------
 **Introduction**